 You also don’t have to use the same weight for every set of a given exercise.
-For example, if you only got 5 reps on the first set with a certain weight, it would be fine to decrease the weight on subsequent sets to ensure that you stay within your assigned rep range.
+For example, if you only got five reps on the first set with a certain weight, decreasing the weight on subsequent sets would be acceptable to ensure that you stay within your assigned rep range.

-True progression means that your form remains exactly the same every time you increase the weight.
-If your range of motion begins shortening, you start using excessive momentum, your rep speed increases or technique gets sloppy, this means your adding weight to fast.
+Actual progression means that your form remains precisely the same every time you increase the weight.
+If your range of motion begins shortening, you start using excessive momentum; your rep speed increases or your technique gets sloppy; this means you are adding weight too fast.

 Keep your ego in check.
 Take your time and focus on gradually increasing the weight while maintaining perfect technique at all times.

-Not only is lifting heavier weights with inferior form not going to help you gain muscle faster, it’s going to greatly increase your chances of becoming injured.
+Not only is lifting heavier weights with inferior form not going to help you gain muscle faster, but it’s also going to increase your chances of becoming significantly injured.

-Intensity and progression absolutely is the most important, foundational principle of your training routine.
-It must be implemented with caution and common sense if you want to produce permanent gains over the long term.
+Intensity and progression is the most critical, foundational principle of your training routine.
+However, it must be implemented with caution and common sense if you want to produce permanent gains over the long term.

-How many workouts should you do a week and how often should you train each individual muscle group?
+How many workouts should you do a week, and how often should you train each muscle group?

-Even with all those variables, we can still apply the basic guidelines which will help the majority of people in the majority of situations.
+Even with all those variables, we can still apply the basic guidelines that will help most people in most situations.

-In today’s day and age of the microwave most of us want results overnight, unfortunately that isn’t possible when it comes to building muscle.
-You can apply techniques that will assure you progress at the fastest rate possible.
+In today’s day and age of the microwave, most of us want results overnight.
+But, unfortunately, that isn’t possible when it comes to building muscle.
+So instead, you can apply techniques that will assure you progress at the fastest rate possible.

-Your goal should be to workout at the highest frequency possible while still fully recovering in between sessions.
+Your goal should be to work out at the highest frequency possible while still fully recovering between sessions.

-How do you know if you’re properly recovering in between sessions?
+How do you know if you’re properly recovering in between Workouts

-The two main things to look for are that you’re continually coming back to the gym stronger over time and that your not overly run down or exhausted during the week.
+The two main things to look for are that you’re continually coming back to the gym stronger over time and that you’re not overly run down or exhausted during the week.

-Remember, muscle growth doesn’t happen in the gym, muscle breakdown happens in the gym.
+Remember, muscle growth doesn’t happen in the gym; muscle breakdown occurs in the gym.

 When you perform intense weight training, you are damaging your muscles.
-It is while you’re out of the gym resting and eating that the muscle growth process is actually taking place.
+This is because while you’re out of the gym resting and eating, the muscle growth process is taking place.

-This is when your body will be rebuilding the muscles larger and stronger in preparation for the next workout.
-It is extremely important that you do not interfere with this process and that you allow your body sufficient time to repair and heal itself before you break them down again.
+This is when your body will be rebuilding the muscles more extensively in preparation for the next workout.
+You, therefore, must not interfere with this process and allow your body sufficient time to repair and heal itself before you break them down again.

-If you’re unsure of how often to train a certain muscle group, always err on the side of caution and go with more rest rather than less.
+If you’re unsure of how often to train a particular muscle group, always err on the side of caution and go with more rest rather than less.

 If you give a muscle an extra day of rest after it has already fully recovered, there is no threat of a loss.
 Muscle loss won’t occur until a particular muscle has gone untrained for about 2 to 3 weeks.

-However if you over train a certain muscle, you will have a direct and immediate threat of interfering with the recovery and growth process that was gained from the previous workout.
+However, if you overtrain a specific muscle, you will have a direct and immediate threat of interfering with the recovery and growth process gained from the previous workout.

-For example, a person who was training all the way to complete muscular failure on every set would require less overall volume than a person training at a lower level of intensity.
+For example, a person who was training all the way to complete muscular failure on every set would require less overall volume than a person teaching at a lower level of intensity.

-You should be training 1 rep short of concentric muscular failure and this will land your optimal volume range on about the medium end of the scale.
+You should be training one rep short of concentric muscular failure, and this will land your optimal volume range on about the medium end of the scale.

 Below is the total sets per muscle group per workout.

 - Beginners will generally be best off training with a lower volume of sets per muscle group for each workout.
-3 direct sets is the recommended number.
+Three direct sets are the recommended number.

-- Intermediate will land in the middle of the range with a moderate volume of 6 sets for large muscle groups and 3 sets for smaller muscle groups.
+- Intermediate will land in the middle of the range with a moderate volume of six sets for large muscle groups and three smaller muscle groups.

-- Advanced trainees will perform a bit more volume per muscle group at 8 sets for large muscle groups and 5 sets for smaller muscle groups.
+- Advanced trainees will perform a bit more volume per muscle group at eight sets for large muscle groups and five smaller muscle groups.